kiramclean/blog/site/blog/2020-12-11-how-to-set-up-your-own-nextcloud-instance.md

 ## 8. Schedule and monitor your backups

-- Make yourself a healthcheck endpoint at [healthchecks.io](https://healthchecks.io) and copy the ping url
+- Make yourself a healthcheck at [healthchecks.io](https://healthchecks.io) and copy the ping url
 - `sudo crontab -u ncbackup -e`
 - Copy this to the bottom of the file: `0 2 * * * sudo /usr/sbin/ncbackup.sh && curl -fsS -m 10 --retry 5 -o /dev/null <your-ping-url>`